f5devcentral/access-labs/class1/module1/lab01.rst

     ..
 Note:: If you are unsure of the settings you need at profile creation you can see that you can return to the profile and make adjustments.

+#.
+Still in the profile click on **SSO/Auth Domain** at the top

+      BIG-IP APM offers a number of Single Sign On (SSO) options.
+The SSO/Auth Domain tab in a Per Session Profile is where you will select what SSO method to use for your application.
+In Task 6 we will cover the objects that need to be created in order to associate that SSO method to a policy.
+At this time the drop down for the SSO Configuration will have a pre-built sso object we will use later.

+#.
+What is Domain Mode?

+      Access Policy Manager (APM) provides a method to enable users to use a single login or session across multiple virtual servers in separate domains.
+Users can access back-end applications through multiple domains or through multiple hosts within a single domain, eliminating additional credential requests when they go through those multiple domains.
+With multi-domain support, you have the option of applying different SSO methods across different domains.

+      ..
+Note:: When thinking Domain do not confuse this with Active Directory domain.
+In this context domain refers to the DNS domain.
+Example, app1.f5demo.com and app2.f5dmeo.com are in the f5demo.com DNS domain.

+      ..
+Important:: To enable multi-domain support, all virtual servers must be on a single BIG-IP system and share the same access profile.
+All virtual servers must include all of the profiles that the access profile requires (for example, VDI, rewrite, server SSL, connectivity, and so on).

+      APM provides the following benefits when using multi-domain support with SSO.

+      - Users can sign out from all domains at once.
+      - Users can move from one domain to another seamlessly.
+This eliminates the need re-run the access policy, and thus maintains the established session for the user.
+      - Administrators can configure different cookie settings (Secure, Host/Domain and Persistent) for different domains, and for different hosts within same domain
+      - Administrators can set up multiple SSO configurations to sign users in to multiple back-end applications for a single APM® session

 Lab 2 is now complete.